 The chief trial courts in Texas are the District Courts, which had their origin in the Constitution of the Republic.
-Brazos County is today served exclusively by three District Courts: the 85th District Court created in 1917, the 272nd District Court created in 1979, and the 361st District Court created in 1985.
+Brazos County is today served exclusively by three District Courts: the 85th District Court created in 1917, the 272nd District Court created in 1979, the 361st District Court created in 1985, and the 472nd District Court created in 2023.

 District Courts are courts of general jurisdiction, meaning if Texas law doesn't specifically require that some other court hear your case, it is properly heard by the District Court.
 The District Courts in Brazos County hear both criminal and civil cases.